benjaminniess/issuu-pdf-sync/readme.txt

 == Changelog ==

+= 3.1 =
+* Fixed sync error when the PDF file name is to long
+* Fixed conditional logic on template loading
+* Removed < WP 3.5 code
+* Removed useless queries to Issuu
+* Removed useless extra fields in the media edition screen and add them as static data information

 = 3.0 =
 * Added new Issuu embed code API.
 The old one is still available and will stay used by default if you update this plugin.